derekrsargent/react-native-keyboard-manager/README.md

 # react-native-keyboard-manager

-An example keyboard manager using Native Modules and Turbomodules to interface with the native keyboard API for iOS and Android
+An example keyboard manager using Native Modules and Turbomodules to interface with the native keyboard API for iOS and Android.
+Do not use in production.

+## Generating this library

+In the terminal run `npx create-react-native-library@latest react-native-keyboard-manager` and select `Turbo module with backward compat` for the type of library and `Kotlin & Objective-C` for the languages.

 ## Installation